apache/nuttx/configs/sama5d4-ek/README.txt

     System Type:
       CONFIG_SAMA5_WDT=y                  : Enable the WDT peripheral
+                                          : Defaults values for others settings
-                                          : Defaults in "RTC Configuration" should be OK
+                                            should be OK

     Drivers (this will automatically be selected):
       CONFIG_WATCHDOG=y                   : Enables watchdog timer driver support